 1. MAIL recordings of, or email ONLINE links to, no more than thirty minutes of music, selected from a recent performance or performances (made within the last five years.)
 There are absolutely no requirements concerning repertoire, although some contrast in mood, period or style is always helpful for the judges.
 No jazz, improvization or pop music, please.
 There are no other restrictions.

 2. If sending recordings BY MAIL, performers and works must be clearly identified on the discs and covers or video boxes.
 We prefer DVD or VHS video of the applicant, but will accept CD audio recordings.
 No cassette tapes.

 3. If submitting ONLINE links, include them in your required email.
 Be sure to identify the links by title of the selection and provide any passwords necessary, so judges can easily access your audition.
 Links must remain active until results in the category are officially announced.
 PLEASE NOTE: The responsibility for the viability of links rests with the contestant.
 Please double-check that they work correctly.

 4. There are no other restrictions.
 No materials will be returned.

 SEND required email to: email@example.com

 TIMELINE for this competition:

-Final deadline for postmark or emailing applications: Tuesday, March 28, 2017.
+Deadline for postmark or emailing applications, with extensions available by emailed request: Tuesday, March 28, 2017.
 Applications will be acknowledged by email.